bhavanahh/useless_project_temp/README.md

 Snack lovers across Kerala are living in uncertainty.
 They don’t know if their parippuvada?vazhaikappam is the same size as their friend’s.
 Snack inequality is real (probably).
 Nobody is measuring, and that’s the hole in our research — quite literally.
+And we being natives of "KOLLAM" we do deserve an explanation for injustice in this problem.

 ### The Solution (that nobody asked for)